homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “Yes,” says Pat; “but they’re the only hope we got, and I ain’t goin’ to give up till I have to.”

 Red and the bunch got in the next mornin’, which was a Sunday.
 Most o’ the gang went to church, and if the Lord’d never heard o’ Fogarty and Smitty before I bet He knowed who they was when we got through prayin’.
-We practiced Mon- day and went over to Washin’ton that night.
+We practiced Monday and went over to Washin’ton that night.

 Well, you know what come off.
 Johnson beat us there and Boehling beat us Wednesday in Philly.
 With Johnson to come back, twicet if necessary, it looked like a short serious.